 - Bitter – add more acid (aka lemon juice)

-- Acidic – add more chickpeas, or a touch more tahini
+- Acidic – add more chickpeas, or an extra tablespoon of tahini

 Frequently asked questions: